Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-02-11-OpenGLShaders.md

  3. `TextureManager` is extracted into it's own class.
 This will not be used in this lesson (currently), but is going to be used in later lessons.
  4. The same goes for the `RenderGrid` class.

 In our previous codebase, we were using a more 'legacy' based version of OpenGL; this is the fixed function version of OpenGL that does not support shaders.
 In this example, we're going to start talking about using proper shaders.
 We're not going to touch on Texturing in this introduction.
-What we are going to cover, however consists of:
+What we are going to cover, consists of:

  1. Vertex and Index buffers.
  2. Setting up data.